Roots and Early Life

-The son of a Spanish-Filipino immigrant father and a Japanese-Hawaiian mother, Reyes is a former collegiate athlete and MMA fighter.
+The son of a Spanish-Filipino immigrant father and a Japanese-Hawaiian mother, Reyes is a former collegiate athlete who played for UC Berkely and MMA fighter.
 He and his wife of 30 years, Saysha, have six children.

 A proud BYU alumnus, he graduated summa cum laude in 1994.
 Reyes then earned his Juris Doctorate from UC Berkeley School of Law in 1997, graduating with both honors and high honors.
 While in law school, he played collegiate volleyball for the Cal Golden Bears and continued training in mixed martial arts.
 He also studied Sports Law under legendary agent Leigh Steinberg, with whom he later collaborated professionally.

 Before serving as Attorney General, Reyes built a distinguished legal career.
 He became one of the first persons of color in Utah to become a partner at a major law firm.
-At Parsons Behle & Latimer, Utah’s largest firm at the time, he excelled in complex litigation, representing clients ranging from local businesses to Fortune 500 US and global companies.
+At Parsons Behle & Latimer, Utah’s largest firm at the time, he excelled in complex litigation, representing a variety of companies in technology, aerospace and energy, including Fortune 500

 His accomplishments earned him recognition as Utah’s Young Lawyer of the Year (2005) and the American Bar Association’s first National Outstanding Young Lawyer (2008).